-2 GC/CT NAAT testing may be performed using urine or a vaginal swab; TV testing is performed using a vaginal swab.
+GC/CT NAAT testing may be performed using urine or a vaginal swab; TV testing is performed using a vaginal swab.
+If a woman is menstruating, the swab may be collected at a later visit and all testing using the swab may be performed at that later visit.

-3 The HIV testing algorithm is provided in the SSP Manual.
+The HIV testing algorithm is provided in the SSP Manual.
 If HIV rapid testing is indicated, this testing may be performed in the clinic or the laboratory.
 At least one HIV test must be available the same day as sample collection and before product is administered.

-4 Pregnancy testing may be performed in the clinic or the laboratory at all visits where this testing is indicated.
+Pregnancy testing may be performed in the clinic or the laboratory at all visits where this testing is indicated.
 Results must be available the same day as sample collection and before product is administered.
-Testing may be performed using a urine, plasma, or serum sample.
+Testing may be performed using a urine, plas ma, or serum sample.
 The assay used for pregnancy testing must have a limit of detection of 25 mIU/mL or lower.
-Pregnancy testing is not required at subsequent visits if a positive result is obtained and the pregnancy is still ongoing.
+Pregnancy testing is not required at subsequent visits if a positive result is ob tained and the pregnancy is still ongoing.

-5 Chemistry testing includes: BUN/Urea, creatinine, CPK, calcium, phosphorous, glucose, amylase, and lipase.
+Chemistry testing includes: BUN/Urea, creatinine, CPK, calcium, phosphorous, glucose, amylase, and lipase.

-6 Liver function testing includes: AST, ALT, TBili, and alkaline phosphatase.
+Liver function testing includes: AST, ALT, TBili, and alkaline phosphatase.

-7 Skip Day 0 if testing has occurred within the last 3 months of Day 0, and do only at Weeks 24 and 48.
+Skip Day 0 if testing has occurred within the last 3 months of Day 0, and do only at Weeks 24 and 48.